 As in most other markets, competition from generic and biosimilar products also affects the price of innovator products on the market.
-The NHS' policy, for some time, has been to encourage clinicians to prescribe most products by their International Non-proprietary Name (INN) to encourage generic prescribing and dispensing.
+The NHS' policy, for some time, has been to encourage clinicians to prescribe most products by their International Non-proprietary Name ("INN") to encourage generic prescribing and dispensing.
 Many NHS organisations (such as CCGs or Hospital Trusts) also run programmes to switch patients from innovative to generic or biosimilar products.
 These factors mean that once generic or biosimilar products enter the market, suppliers of innovative products can rapidly lose market share unless they reduce prices.
-Note, however, that the UK prohibits generic or biosimilar substitution in pharmacies for a brand-name prescription (save in certain hospitals).
-That situation may change, on an emergency basis, if the UK exits from the EU in a "no deal" scenario.
+Note, that in general UK prohibits generic or biosimilar substitution in pharmacies for a brand-name prescription.
+However, certain exceptions apply.
+For example, substitution may be permitted in hospitals in some cases.
+Also, pharmacy-level substitution is lawful if provided for under a "Serious Shortage Protocol" (which is a statutory mechanism that amends pharmacy dispensing rules if the Department of Health considers there is a serious shortage of one or many medicines in the UK).

 The NHS generally avoids intervening in the market for generic products, relying on market forces to regulate it.
-However, over the last two years, the NHS has experienced severe shortages in the supply of certain generic medicines.
-Reportedly, this is the result of a weakened currency affecting imports and a variety of other supply-side issues.
-These shortages have led to price increases and the NHS has, in some cases, reflected this by offering a higher reimbursement amount in the Drug Tariff, often on a temporary or ad hoc basis.
+However, over the last three years, the NHS has experienced severe shortages in the supply of certain generic medicines.
+Reportedly, this is the result of Brexit-related uncertainty and a variety of other supply-side issues.
+These shortages have led to price increases and the NHS has, in some cases, reflected this by offering a higher reimbursement amount in the Drug Tariff, often on a temporary or adhoc basis.